PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 }
 ```

+**Note**: If after having installed [GraphViz](http://www.graphviz.org/), the above is not displayed as a graph, make sure to restart the IoT Gateway service
+(or the machine).
+GraphViz is detected during initialization of the service.
+Make sure that GraphViz is installed in the program data folder, preferrably
+in its default folder.

 ### Horizontal rules

 Horizontal rules can be used to separate sections of the text.
 There are various ways of including a horizontal rule.
 On a separate line, write a